taylornovara/pomodoro_timer/README.md

 # pomodoro_timer
-A simple Pomodoro Timer program that uses the Pomodoro Technique to improve focused workflow.
+A simple Pomodoro Timer program that uses the Pomodoro Technique to improve focused workflow using tkinter.